Lissamphibia: Relationships and definition

 The features uniting the Lissamphibia were first noted by Ernst Haeckel, even though in Haeckel's work, Lissamphibia excluded the caecilians.
 Nevertheless, Haeckel considered the caecilians to be closely related to what he called Lissamphibia (gr. λισσός, smooth), which is now called Batrachia and includes frogs and salamanders.
 In the early to mid 20th century, a biphyletic origin of amphibians (and thus of tetrapods in general) was favoured.
 In the late 20th century, a flood of new fossil evidence mapped out in some detail the nature of the transition between the elpistostegalid fish and the early amphibians.
 Most herpetologists and paleontologists, therefore, no longer accept the view that amphibians have arisen twice, from two related but separate groups of fish.
 The question then arises whether Lissamphibia is monophyletic as well.
-Unfortunately, the origin and relationships of the various lissamphibian groups both with each other and among other early tetrapods remain controversial.
+The origin and relationships of the various lissamphibian groups both with each other and among other early tetrapods remain controversial.
 Not all paleontologists today are convinced that Lissamphibia is indeed a natural group, as there are important characteristics shared with some non-lissamphibian Palaeozoic amphibians.

 Currently, the two prevailing theories of lissamphibian origin are: